-We design and supply high performance network infrastructure connectivity products that provide, enhance and manage computer data communication.
-These products facilitate the rapid transfer of data and enable efficient resource sharing between servers and storage devices.
-Our products are used in enterprise data centers, cloud computing and other environments dependent on high performance, reliable networking.
+We design and supply high performance network infrastructure products that provide, enhance and manage computer data communication.
+These products facilitate the rapid transfer of data and enable efficient resource sharing between servers, networks and storage.
+Our products are used in enterprise data centers, cloud computing, Web 2.0 and other environments dependent on high performance, reliable data networking.